nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: An alias `example` exists.

-   2. Test case: `alias -c example -as example`<br> Expected: Removes the alias `example`. `example` will no longer be recognised as a command.
+   2. Test case: `alias -c example -as example`<br> Expected: Removes the alias `example`. `example` will no longer be recognized as a command.

 3. Deleting an alias unsuccessfully.